Callum McGregor

 Callum William McGregor (born 14 June 1993) is a Scottish professional footballer who plays as a midfielder for and captains Scottish Premiership club Celtic.

 A Celtic academy graduate, McGregor has spent his entire professional career at the club, except for a single season on loan at Notts County in 2013–14.
-He is one the most decorated players in Celtic's history, winning ten Scottish Premierships, six Scottish Cups and eight Scottish League Cups.
+He is the second-most decorated player in Celtic's history, winning eleven Scottish Premierships, seven Scottish Cups and eight Scottish League Cups.
 He succeeded Scott Brown as captain from the 2021–22 season.
-He has won the Scottish Domestic treble five times, once as captain.
+He has won the Scottish domestic treble five times, once as captain.

 Internationally, McGregor represented Scotland at every youth level before making his debut for the senior side in 2017, representing them at UEFA Euro 2020 and Euro 2024.
 He went on to earn 63 caps before retiring from international football in 2024.